kb-dk/solr-and-snippets/README.md

 * Speech in drama: <kbd>&lt;sp&gt; ... &lt;/sp&gt;</kbd>
 * Strophe in poetry: <kbd>&lt;lg&gt; ... &lt;/lg&gt;</kbd>

-Hence if a _work_ is five hundred pages we can find pargraphs, speech or strophes relevant to a users search, and provide a means to address them.
+Hence if a _work_ is five hundred pages we can find paragraphs, speech or strophes relevant to a users search, and provide a means to address them.